Cover-Only vs Full Magazine

 • The complete editorial content (articles, features, photo spreads)

-• Multiple ads and layouts from a single issue
+• Multiple advertisements and layouts from a single issue

 • Historical context across the whole publication